trelau/SMESH/smesh_changelog.md

 ### Migration to C++17

-Salome code is not yet C++17 ready, esp, the breaking  exception declearation change in C++17
+Salome code is C++17 ready, except from some plugin suppressed. ,

+esp, the breaking  exception declearation change in C++17

 *looo* has started working on `c++17: dynamic exception specification -> noexcept(false)` https://github.com/LaughlinResearch/SMESH/pull/13

-However, it seems has not completed
+### netgen must be patched

+netgen license?
+GNU Lesser General Public License v2.1

+salome 9.3 stills use the netgen 5.5 version

+why there is no gmsh plugin? built-in?

 ### Python binding for salomesmesh